karsynansari/Chuck-Norris-Joke-Generator/README.md

 Tuesday to-do:
 - JS to generate the fact
-    connect to/or create the generator
-    iterate through fact
+    connect to/or create the generator - complete iterate through fact - complete
     post the fact to the page
         --event listener for button click
-        -- create new HTML elements & append these to the DOM try to create this codde as modular pieces to apply to other features
+        -- create new HTML elements & append these to the DOM - complete try to create this codde as modular pieces to apply to other features

 -vote feature